ocaml/dune/doc/concepts.rst

 .. _library-deps:

-Library dependencies
+Library Dependencies
 ====================

-Dependencies on libraries are specified using ``(libraries ...)`` fields in ``library`` and ``executables`` stanzas.
+Library dependencies are specified using ``(libraries ...)`` fields in ``library`` and ``executables`` stanzas.

-For libraries defined in the current scope, you can use either the real name or the public name.
+For libraries defined in the current scope, you can either use the real name or the public name.
 For libraries that are part of the installed world, or for libraries that are part of the current workspace but in another scope, you need to use the public name.
 For instance: ``(libraries base re)``.

-When resolving libraries, libraries that are part of the workspace are always preferred to ones that are part of the installed world.
+When resolving libraries, ones that are part of the workspace are always preferred to ones that are part of the installed world.

 .. _alternative-deps:

-Alternative dependencies
+Alternative Dependencies
 ------------------------

-In addition to direct dependencies you can specify alternative dependencies.
+In addition to direct dependencies, you can specify alternative dependencies.
-This is described in the :ref:`Alternative dependencies <alternative-deps>` section
+This is described in the :ref:`Alternative Dependencies <alternative-deps>` section.

-It is sometimes the case that one wants to not depend on a specific library, but instead on whatever is already installed.
-For instance to use a different backend depending on the target.
+Sometimes, one doesn't want to depend on a specific library but rather on whatever is already installed, e.g., to use a different backend, depending on the target.

 Dune allows this by using a ``(select ... from ...)`` form inside the list of library dependencies.